 5. The Model Versions — What They Mean for You

-For most people, GPT-5 on the free plan handles the vast majority of everyday tasks well — though with tighter usage limits than paid tiers.
-The Plus plan ($20/month) is worth it if you hit rate limits regularly, need the reasoning models (o3, o4-mini) for complex work, or want consistent priority access.
+For most people, GPT-5.5 Instant on the free plan handles the vast majority of everyday tasks well — though with tighter usage limits than paid tiers.
+The Plus plan ($20/month as of May 2026 — verify current pricing at OpenAI’s pricing page before upgrading) is worth it if you hit rate limits regularly or need the Thinking models for complex analytical work.

 How you phrase your request has an outsized effect on the quality of ChatGPT’s output.
 Be specific about what you want, who it’s for, and what format works best.
 The model version matters — but clear instructions matter more.